Sravya2134/Csv_Analysis/README.md

 Histogram Visualization: Automatically generates histograms for all numerical columns.

 Interactive Q&A: Allows users to ask questions about the dataset, with support for both local statistical calculations and advanced insights from OpenAI's language models.

+NOTE : Create new API key and store in the .env file